02 Aug Guide to Layer Picking

 With the rising need to simplify and streamline the formation of mixed SKU pallets, robotic manufacturers have significantly allocated research and development resources toward automated layer picking.
 This style of layer picking is fully automated, reducing the possibility of human error and increasing order fulfillment speeds.
 The layer pickers can have capacities to lift and move up to 992 pounds per layer at a time, which reduces labor requirements.

-Lifting mechanisms used by layer pickers can handle up to 98% of retail food products and other pallet items, including:
+Lifting mechanisms used by layer pickers can handle up many retail food and beverage products and other pallet items, including:

 - Light or fragile items